markwise/cel/README.md

 #### with-gap

 The class `with-gap` adds horizontal space between columns.
-The default gap size is 2.5%, but additional gap sizes can be expressed by passing an optional integer value as an argument.
+The default gap size is 2.5%, but additional gap sizes can be expressed by passing an optional integer value as an argument to the class.

 To use the default gap size of 2.5%, add the class `with-gap` to a split element.